devanshk01/hadoop-on-windows11/README.md

 # Hadoop on Windows 11 — Full end-to-end installation, usage, and running Python MapReduce jobs with `mrjob`

 ### About this repository
+Hi, I’m Devansh Kukadia.
+I created this repository because many people were having trouble installing Hadoop, setting up the environment, or running it with Python’s `mrjob` module.

-This repository provides a **step-by-step guide** to installing and running **Hadoop 3.2.4** on **Windows 11**, including configuration for Python **MapReduce** programs using the `mrjob` module.
+This guide walks you through every step of installing and running Hadoop 3.2.4 on Windows 11, and configuring it to work with Python MapReduce programs using `mrjob`.
-It’s designed to document **exactly** the same process I followed on my system so anyone can replicate it without confusion.
+It’s based on the exact process I followed on my own system, so you can replicate it easily without confusion.

 ---

 ### System Configurations
 - Operating System : Windows 11
 - Architecture : 64 bit (x64)
-- RAM : 4 GB or more
+- RAM : 4 GB or more (Recommended 8 GB)
-- Disk space : 5 GB or more
+- Disk space : 5 GB or more (Recommended 10 GB)
 ---

 ### Install Java 8 and set `JAVA_HOME`